 "Making the decision to invest and build in Chatham-Kent was made significantly easier thanks to a combination of factors.
 They had the infrastructure in place that we could connect into, they had key information about water, sanitary sewer capacity and other utilities readily available, and overall they were prepared, and eager to help," said Carrie Lamarche, Vice President, SkyDev.
 "We plan to commence construction in the spring and anticipate welcoming the first residents to this exciting development in summer 2022."

 Residents will enjoy views of the river and beautifully landscaped open spaces.
-The suites will have an open concept design with modern finishes, quartz countertops, in-suite laundry, and on-site storage.
-The expansive indoor and outdoor amenity building includes a kitchen, games room, indoor/outdoor fireplace with BBQs for enjoyment with the whole family.
+The suites will have an open-concept design with modern finishes, quartz countertops, in-suite laundry, and on-site storage.
+The expansive indoor and outdoor amenity building includes a kitchen, games room, and indoor/outdoor fireplace with BBQs for enjoyment with the whole family.

 The focus of the CIP is to encourage development initiatives and stimulate new investment across Chatham-Kent by offering tax assistance and other grants to large apartment and affordable housing projects, and new commercial and industrial builds.
 There are specific time limits set on each program and incentives to ensure that projects move along in a timely manner and the community realizes the benefits as quickly as possible.